-where we assume $\mu$, $t$ and $\Delta$ are the same as those of each qubit for simplicity (in contrast to the single-qubit junctions, there is a $\hat{\phi}^{(j)}$-dependent term in each inter-qubit chain due to the proximity coupling to the ungrounded superconductor of each qubit).
+where we assume $\mu$, $t$ and $\Delta$ are the same as those of each qubit for simplicity (in contrast to the single-qubit junctions, where only one Kitaev chain Hamiltonian involved the superconducting phase, here, there is a $\hat{\phi}^{(j)}$-dependent term in both inter-qubit chains due to the proximity coupling to the ungrounded superconductor of each qubit).
+The fermionic annihilation operator $\hat{c}_{k}^{(j)}$ is associated to a fermion on site $k$ of the inter-qubit chain on the side of qubit $j$.
 Finally, the Hamiltonian describing the inter-qubit coupling junction is

-where the real parameter $w_{1,2}$ controls the single-electron tunnelling across the inter-qubit junction and is controlled by an external gate voltage $V_{1,2}$.
+where the real parameter $w_{1,2}$ controls the single-electron tunneling across the inter-qubit junction and is controlled by an external gate voltage $V_{1,2}$.

 For the single-qubit system in \cref{sec:topological-transmon}, we performed a change of frame such that the only terms containing couplings between the transmon and the Kitaev chain subsystems appear in the Hamiltonian with the controllable amplitude $w$ as a prefactor.
 Here, we also perform a change of frame which is effected by a different unitary transformation to that of \cref{sec:topological-transmon}.
 This unitary transformation is constructed so that the single-qubit Hamiltonians each have the same form as the transformed Hamiltonian $\hmttilde$.
 The transformation also ensures that the only terms in the inter-qubit junction Hamiltonian which couple the phase operators $\hat{\phi}^{(j)}$ and the Kiteav chains appear with the controllable $w_{1,2}$ amplitude as a prefactor.
-A unitary with all of the required properties is given by the operator
+A unitary with the required properties is given by the operator

 where the operators $\hat{n}_{l}^{(1)}$ and $\hat{n}_{r}^{(2)}$ are the total charge on the ungrounded single-qubit Kitaev chains and the operator $\hat{n}_{\rm KC}^{(j)}$ is the charge on the inter-qubit chain coupled to qubit $j$, $\hat{n}_{\rm KC}^{(j)} = \sum_{x = 0}^{L - 1} \hat{c}_{x}^{(j)\dagger} \hat{c}_{x}^{(j)}$ (cf. $\rightchaincharge$ in \cref{eq:change-of-frame}).
 The derivation of how $\hat{H}$ transforms under $\hat{U}^{(12)}$ are given in \cref{app:projection-2-qubits}.